miguelalarcos/quick-search-form/README.md

 `meteor add miguelalarcos:quick-search-form`

-Read last docs on [github](https://github.com/miguelalarcos/quick-search-form).
+Read latest docs on [github](https://github.com/miguelalarcos/quick-search-form).

 With `qForm` you change the way of thinking about forms.
 Now the form is not responsible of sending the data to the server.
 Now it just produce an object that you can manipulate and decide if to send to the server or whatever.